Our executive team is responsible for the day-to-day management of Royal Holloway, the University of London.

 Professor Katie Normington

-Outside of Royal Holloway, she is a governor of Brooklands College of Further Education, Weybridge, a member of the AHRC Research Careers and Training Advisory Group, a member of the SPA Review Group for UCAS, and has advised HEFCE on open access.
+Outside of Royal Holloway, she has been a governor of Brooklands College of Further Education, Weybridge, a member of the AHRC Research Careers and Training Advisory Group, a member of the SPA Review Group for UCAS, and has advised HEFCE on open access.
 She has served on the expert review panel for the Concordat of Researchers and is a subject panel member for TEF pilots.

 Executive Assistant to Katie Normington: Teresa Martinez-Sancho